Crawl Errors

-What are Crawl Errors?
-How to Fix these Errors?
+What are Crawl Errors and How to Fix these Errors?

-When a search engine tries to crawl a page on your web pages and finds an unsuccessful crawl, they are known as crawl errors.
+When a search engine tries to crawl a page on your website and is unsuccessful, they mark it as a crawl error.

 A search engine will attempt to visit each page of your website using a bot during a process known as crawling.